-Full-time undergraduate students who are registered for 12 semester hours (six semester hours for accelerated terms) and who have a grade point average of 3.65 or higher qualify for the Provost's List, which is published at the end of each term.
+Full-time undergraduate students who are registered for 12 semester hours and who have a grade point average of 3.65 or higher qualify for the Provost's List, which is published at the end of each term.
 A Troy University part-time student who averages 3.65 or higher on twelve consecutive semester hours of credit will also be named on the Provost's List.